lsst-sims/smtn-006/index.rst

 The schema of this raw catalog is available in the file ``software/README.sstrc5`` of
 `this github repository <https://github.com/lsst-sims/smtn-006>`_.
-The catalog consisted of 645 million stars with RA, Dec, proper motion and magnitudes taken from one of 10 provenance catalogs as detailed in the README: USNO-B4, 2MASS, 2MASS Extended Source Catalog, WISE, PPMXL, SDSS DR7, PS1 Ubercal, Hipparcos + Tycho 2, APASS DR7+8, or GCVS and Lepine-Shara.
+The catalog consists of 645 million stars with RA, Dec, proper motion and magnitudes taken from ca combination of 10 provenance catalogs as detailed in the README:
+USNO-B4, 2MASS, 2MASS Extended Source Catalog, WISE, PPMXL, SDSS DR7,
+PS1 Ubercal, Hipparcos + Tycho 2, APASS DR7+8, or GCVS and Lepine-Shara.
+Magnitudes provided are a subset of (B, V, u, g, r, i, z, y, J, H, K, w1, w2, w3, w4, SST) as detailed in the Readme.
+Not all stars have the same subset of magnitudes measured.

 Fitting to LSST magnitudes
 ==========================